 Refinance loan borrowers

-Earnest has a unique underwriting system for refinance loan borrowers, which looks at spending patterns, earning potential and education.
+Earnest has a unique underwriting system for refinance loan borrowers that looks at spending patterns, earning potential and education.
 There’s no minimum income requirement, but applicants must have either a consistent income or a written job offer.
 You may qualify even if you’ve filed for bankruptcy as long as it’s dropped off of your credit reports and you don’t have accounts recently in collections.

 Earnest also wants to know that you typically spend less than you earn every month, keep at least two months’ of expenses in savings and show a pattern of increasing bank account balances.